Health insurance

 A health insurance fund (or 'mutuality')

-• pays a financial benefit if you are unfit for work as a result of illness or an accident
+• pays financial benefits if you are unable to work due to an illness or an accident

-• pays a financial benefit during your maternity leave (after childbirth)
+• pays financial benefits during maternity leave (after childbirth)

-• organises home care services (assistance for children and the elderly)
+• organises home care services (help for children and elderly people)

-• lends medical equipment for the care of sick people at home.
+• lends medical equipment for home care of the sick.

 How much does health insurance cost?